Halemaʻumaʻu: April to July 2018: Drainage of lava lake and the collapse of the summit caldera

 On April 30, the Puʻu ʻŌʻō crater on Kīlauea's east rift zone collapsed.
 Several days later, lava began to emerge from fissures on the lower east rift zone in Leilani Estates.
-On May 1, concurrent with the shift of activity on Kīlauea's east rift zone, the summit lava lake within Halemaumau's Overlook Crater began to drop; the US Geological Survey's status update on the evening of May 6 reported that Halemaumau's Overlook Crater lava lake had dropped by 722 feet since April 30.
+On May 1, concurrent with the shift of activity on Kīlauea's east rift zone, the summit lava lake within Halemaʻumaʻu's Overlook Crater began to drop; the US Geological Survey's status update on the evening of May 6 reported that Halemaʻumaʻu's Overlook Crater lava lake had dropped by 722 feet since April 30.
 By May 10, the lava lake was no longer visible.
 Geologists believed that the draining of the lava lake was driven by a steady withdrawal of magma from Kīlauea's summit to feed the eruption on the volcano's lower east rift zone.
 Several small explosive events occurred between May 16 and May 26, ejecting ash and small blocks within a few hundred meters of the vent.
 An explosion on May 17 created an ash plume that reached 30,000 feet above sea level.

-Beginning near the end of May, the floor of Kīlauea Caldera around Halemaumau began to subside in a series of 62 separate collapse events.
+Beginning near the end of May, the floor of Kīlauea Caldera around Halemaʻumaʻu began to subside in a series of 62 separate collapse events.
 At each collapse event the floor of the caldera dropped several meters and there was a magnitude 5.2 to 5.4 earthquake.
 Between each collapse event, an escalating swarm of earthquakes would occur.
 Notably, more than 700 earthquakes of a magnitude 4.0 or higher occurred each day during the collapse period.
-The collapse events enlarged and deepened Halemaumau.
+The collapse events enlarged and deepened Halemaʻumaʻu.
 The crater's volume increased from about 54-60 million cubic meters (1,907–2,119 cubic feet) to 885 million cubic meters (31,253 cubic feet) and the depth of the crater increased by more than 500 m, to a depth roughly 600 m below the floor of the summit caldera.
-During the collapse, the former Halemaumau overlook and its parking lot were lost when segments of the crater rim slumped into the crater.
+During the collapse, the former Halemaʻumaʻu overlook and its parking lot were lost when segments of the crater rim slumped into the crater.
 The summit collapse events ceased abruptly on August 2, 2018, two days before the eruptive activity on Kīlauea's east rift zone decreased significantly.